Hurricane Season 2018 is here

 - Visit NOAA Hurricane Center website

 - Download Free Max Tracker App: iPhone| Android

 - Download FEMA App: https://www.fema.gov/mobile-app

-Every city or county usually issues a Hurricane Preparedness Guide with valuable content for their residents.
+Every city or county usually issues a Hurricane Preparedness Guide with valuable content for its residents.
 Check your city and/or county web page if you haven’t gotten the guide in the mail yet.

-Don’t get caught off guard, this is the right time to prevent.
+Don’t get caught off guard, this is the right time to prevent it.
 Don’t forget to check with your insurance agent to see if your current policy protects you the right way.

 Remember.
 Preparedness is the key and planning ahead would make a big difference.